Ellimaaac/Osu-Beatmaps-Dataset/README.md

 | Number of Beatmaps extract | Number of Raws  | Percentage | Size (Mo) | Estimated size (Go) |
 |-------|-------|-------------|-------------|---------------------|
 | 200k  | +700k	 | 6,67 |  |   2,5      |

-**Before this code update I was able to extract 1k beatmaps per hour, now it's about 200 per hour.
-It will take some time.**